 - Clonazepam (Klonopin)

-Signs That May Indicate Benzodiazepine Dependence
+Signs of Benzodiazepine Dependence

 Benzodiazepines are highly addictive.
 Like other drugs, abusing benzos can lead to significant physical and psychological symptoms, including: